Cultural Tourism DC immortalizes Henrietta Vinton Davis with a plaque on her former residence

 “WE MUST CANONIZE OUR OWN SAINTS, CREATE OUR OWN MARTYRS AND ELEVATE TO POSITIONS OF FAME AND GLORY BLACK WOMEN AND MEN WHO HAVE MADE THEIR DISTINCT CONTRIBUTION TO OUR HISTORY.”
 AFRICAN FUNDAMENTALISM BY MARCUS GARVEY

 The Honorable Lady Henrietta Vinton Davis was a Shakespearean actor, elocutionist, dramatic reader, and public speaker.
 She was proclaimed by Marcus Garvey to be “the greatest woman of the [African] race”.
 She is currently lying in an unmarked grave in National Harmony Memorial Park in Largo, Maryland.
 The Henrietta Vinton Davis Memorial Foundation is committed to increasing the general public’s awareness and erecting a memorial to the life and legacy of the Honorable Henrietta Vinton Davis, Lady Commander Order of the Nile.
 In addition to raising funds for a fitting memorial to her life, we also intend to sponsor performances of a play entitled “Shero: The Livication of Henrietta Vinton Davis” written by Actor Clayton Lebouef, produce a biopic on her life and publish her biography.
 Hopefully, after reading this brief synopsis of her life you too will be inspired to add your name to the list of those who consolidated their resources in order to bestow a fitting memorial upon her.
 Nothing less is due a woman of her stature.
-You may make donations via our website at WWW.LadyDavis.org –The Henrietta Vinton Davis Memorial Foundation.

 Continue reading